No. 9 Tennessee pulls out 79-74 thriller over Arkansas

 Arkansas: The Razorbacks are just starting to learn how to play without 6-foot-7 graduate student Justin Smith.
 While averaging 11.6 points and 7.1 rebounds, he went down with a high ankle sprain a couple of games ago.
 He will be out anywhere between two to five weeks.
 Against Tennessee, they went big, with Vanover starting in his place.

-Tennessee: Alabama’s victory over the Vols gave coach Rick Barnes plenty to think about.
+Tennessee: Alabama’s victory over the Vols gave Barnes plenty to think about.
 The physical, aggressive style of play by the Crimson Tide has challenged Tennessee to be better.
 After eight games with the same starting lineup, freshman Keon Johnson replaced Victor Bailey as a starter.

 UP NEXT